|Pilot WGCDR Clarence Parsons Glasscock,

 Clarence Glasscock was

-the C.O. of 30 Squadron, earned the DFC was later killed piloting Beaufighter A19-133 on
+the C.O. of 30 Squadron, he earned the DFC was later killed piloting Beaufighter A19-133 on

 September 19, 1943.

-Took off at 0920 Vivigani Airfield on a check-out flight to test fuel consumption and orientation.
-Experienced a starboard engine failure at 1,200' , while
+On August 16, 1943 took off from Vivigani Airfield at at 9:20 on a check-out flight to test fuel consumption and orientation.
+Experienced a starboard engine failure at 1,200', while

 west coast of Fergusson Island.
 Not being able to maintain

-height with a full war load, it was decided to ditch in near by Hughes
+height with a full war load, it was decided to ditch into Hughes

 Bay.
 After flying inland for a short period of time, they crossed the